sjforman/sjforman.github.io/content/posts/tehipite-valley-trip-report-2024/index.md

 ![Comet C/2023 A3 (Tsuchinshan–ATLAS) in the night sky](comet-atlas.jpg)

 Sunday we hiked back to the TH on tired legs.
 Found the "Grave" marked on the USGS topo just east of Crown Valley Station.
 "Ike Smit, 1914."
 Fake, evidently!
-According to one report, anyway (www.douglasvanbossuyt.com/tag/johnsons-cow-camp) ¯\_(ツ)_/¯.
+According to [one report](https://www.douglasvanbossuyt.com/tag/johnsons-cow-camp), anyway, ¯\_(ツ)_/¯.
 On the way out we saw the only other humans we'd come across since Tuesday, a pair of hunters hiking in to Crown Valley.
 They were putting up bright orange plastic ribbons at regular intervals along a very unambiguous section of trail, unclear to us why.
 Hopefully they removed all the blazing when they left.

-Overall assessment: the valley really is difficult to reach!
-The steep part itself was hard but doable (although could easily have been much less so, given an unlucky tree-fall or dirt-slide.), but made more difficult by tired legs from the long hike to and from.
+Overall assessment: Tehipite Valley really is quite difficult to reach!
+The steep part itself was hard but doable (although could easily have been much less so, given an unlucky tree-fall or dirt-slide.), but tired legs from the long hike in and out makes for tougher going.
 Not surprising that it's so infrequently visited.
 Of course that's part of the charm, so for those with the time and fortitude, easily recommendable; I'm very glad to have seen it.
 Thanks, @cboone, for joining me on this marvelous trip!